 cacheStatus = truein your pulumi deploy actions whenever possible, once you've made sure you've included all relevant stack references in your pulumi deploy action configs.
 However, setting

 cacheStatus = trueis only possible for Pulumi cloud managed state backends.

 The pulumi plugin also comes with plugin-specific commands, which are designed to run pulumi commands in dependency order (and with access to Garden's full config/templating capabilities).

 reimportEach of the above wraps the pulumi command with the same name, except for

 pulumi export | pulumi import—a workflow that's occasionally needed).

-By default, each command runs for every pulumi module in the project.
-Each plugin command also accepts an optional list of pulumi module names as CLI arguments.
+By default, each command runs for every pulumi deploy action in the project.
+Each plugin command also accepts an optional list of pulumi deploy action names as CLI arguments.

-When a list of module names is provided, the pulumi command will only be run for those modules (still in dependency order).
+When a list of deploy action names is provided, the pulumi command will only be run for those deploy actions (still in dependency order).